Alauddin Khalji: Religious policy

-Views on religion
+Views on Alauddin's religion

 Like his predecessors, Alauddin was a Sunni Muslim.
 His administration persecuted the Ismaili (Shia) minorities, after the orthodox Sunnis falsely accused them of permitting incest in their "secret assemblies".
 Alauddin ordered an inquiry against them sometime before 1311.
 The inquiry was conducted by the orthodox ulama, who found several Ismailis guilty.
 Alauddin ordered the convicts to be sawn into two.

 Ziauddin Barani, writing half a century after his death, mentions that Alauddin did not patronize the Muslim ulama, and that "his faith in Islam was firm like the faith of the illiterate and the ignorant".
 He further states that Alauddin once thought of establishing a new religion.
 Just like the Islamic prophet Muhammad's four Rashidun caliphs helped spread Islam, Alauddin believed that he too had four Khans (Ulugh, Nusrat, Zafar and Alp), with whose help he could establish a new religion.
 Barani's uncle Alaul Mulk convinced him to drop this idea, stating that a new religion could only be found based on a revelation from God, not based on human wisdom.
 Alaul Mulk also argued that even great conquerors like Genghis Khan had not been able to subvert Islam, and people would revolt against Alauddin for founding a new religion.
 Barani's claim that Alauddin thought of founding a religion has been repeated by several later chroniclers as well as later historians.
 Historian Banarsi Prasad Saksena doubts the authenticity of this claim, arguing that it is not supported by Alauddin's contemporary writers.

 According to Barani, Alauddin was the first sultan to separate religion from the state.
 Barani wrote that he:

 Historian K. S. Lal disagrees with Barani, mentioning that Alauddin had great faith in his religion and never permitted anything irreligious to be said, the 14th-century Indian historian and court poet, Abdul Malik Isami confirms this: